 Support Your Body with Exercise

-Find fun ways to stay in shape, such as dancing, gardening, swimming, walking or jogging.
+Find fun ways to stay in shape with exercises, such as dancing, gardening, swimming, walking or jogging.
 Include strength training, as directed by a personal trainer or health care provider, to maintain muscle mass.
 Increased muscle tissue burns fat more efficiently, reduces your heart disease risk, and lessens your chance of a broken hip from falling.
 For adults, a minimum of 30 minutes of moderate physical activity on most days of the week is recommended.

 Make Healthy Diet Choices